Click on the links below to view the available support services at AID Atlanta:

 Volunteers assist the agency by answering multi-line phone, greeting clients and visitors, and paging staff.
 Hours are 9 am to 8 pm, Monday through Friday.
 This is a great way to get back into the work force and/or learn some new skills!
 Must satisfactorily complete a background check, be able to maintain a professional and calm demeanor, and be capable of learning a multi-line phone system.
 Prior receptionist experience preferred, but we will train.

 Students intern with staff to gain valuable work and life experience in social services, fundraising, volunteer administration, education and client services.
 Graduate and undergraduate positions are available for class credit or requirement for graduation.
-Interns must commit to a minimum of 20 hours per week for 4 weeks.
+Interns must commit to a minimum of 200 hours and 20 hours per week for the full semester.
 Prior to the beginning of the internship a Memorandum of Understanding (MOU) must be established with the college/university and Aid Atlanta.
+Please include your academic degree and the semester needed for the internship.
+Please contact Loreen Krug directly at firstname.lastname@example.org.
+No phone calls please.

 Return to Top